Skip to content

 To effectively address humidity sensitivity in pharmaceutical packaging, manufacturers should follow best practices that incorporate both technological and procedural measures.
 These best practices ensure that products remain stable and maintain their efficacy throughout their shelf life, even when exposed to fluctuating humidity levels during storage and transport.

-See also Regulatory Requirements for Packaging Stability Testing Under ICH Q1A
+See also Regulatory Trends in Packaging Stability Testing for Emerging Markets

 1. Select the Right Packaging Materials